Inspirateur/riverbed/README.md

   *→ mines will be an asset that the player will want to manage, creating railways, lights, etc.*

 ### Push the RPG aspect but don't shove it in the player's face
-- 👹 generate mobs in special mob structures, but spawn very few mob outside of it
+- 👹 generate mobs in special mob structures, spawn very few mob outside of it
   *→ if the player decides to spend a few hours building something, let them be; they will need to fight for special craft ingredients anyway.*
 - ⚔️ make fighting interesting with multiple weapon types, varied enchantments, stamina, dodge and hit mechanics
 - 💰 generate good loot that the player will actually want to find (in mob structures, ruins, etc.)